aradradev/Hello-microverse/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank the team of Microverse.
+I would like to thank Microverse team for the opportunity

 <p align="right">(<a href="#readme-top">back to top</a>)</p>